How to extract version information using the Windows API

 These different sections of the resource are accessed using an addressing system that is similar to a file path.
 The "paths" are:

-This all looks rather horrendous – and if you write code to access the raw version information binary it is.
+This all looks rather horrendous – and if you write code to access the raw version information binary it is (believe me, I've done it!).
 However the Windows API provides three functions that assist in extracting the code.
 In the next section we'll review the API calls and write some Delphi wrappers to make them easier to use before finally developing our version information class.